 - Nearby water supply

 Once you pick your ideal room, it’s time to start drawing a plan.
 Put dimensions of your room on paper and then write down the positions of the light, HVAC system, and electrical supplies.
 Leave some space so you can enter the room as well as do manual labor comfortably.
 Keep in mind that plants will double in size from vegetative to flowering stage.
-So make sure that the roof is high enough to accommodate the grow lights and plants.
+So make sure that the ceiling is high enough to accommodate the grow lights and final plant heights.
+If your ceiling space is tight, you may want to consider growing indica dominant genetics as they grow shorter and bushier, in comparison to sativa plants that are tall and lanky.

 Pick the right growing medium for you

-Your growing medium is where your plants will develop their root system.
-It’s important for you to understand the different types of mediums when growing marijuana.
+The growing medium you choose is where your plants will develop their crucial root system.
+The type you choose will also affect the way you set up your grow room space and the initial purchases you have to make.
+So, it’s important for you to understand the different types of mediums for growing marijuana, from the start.

 1. Soil-based or compost

 As the most popular growing medium for cannabis plants, soil or compost is a natural, easy, and widely available option.
-The soil you use should have essential nutrients that can feed the plant for the first few weeks.
-Also, it is highly recommended to use soil with 20 to 30% of perlite that provides excellent drainage and the ability of soil to maintain higher amounts of air, resulting in enhanced respiration.
+The soil you use should have essential nutrients that can supplement optimal growth through the life cycle of the plant.
+Also, it is highly recommended to use soil with 20 to 30% of perlite which improves drainage and the ability to maintain higher amounts of air, resulting in enhanced respiration.
+Some soils you’ll buy from your standard grow supply store will have perlite pre-mixed into the bag.
+If not, you can also purchase separately and add in perlite yourself.

 2. Soilless mediums